-- Present for at least half of the instructional time required at each grade level (grades Pre-K-3, 135 minutes of 270; grades 4-5, 150 minutes of 300; grades 6-12, 165 minutes of 330). - Serving as pages of the Georgia General Assembly. - In attendance, in grades 7-12, by individual class. - Approved for interruption of instruction in grades 9-12. - Students in foster care attending court proceedings related to their foster care. - Receiving hospital / homebound services.
+- Present for at least half of the instructional time required at each grade level (grades Pre-K-2, 135 minutes of 270. - Serving as pages of the Georgia General Assembly. - Students in foster care attending court proceedings related to their foster care. - Receiving hospital / homebound services.

 Grades and Absences: Final course grades of students shall not be penalized because of absences if the absences are justified and validated for excusable reasons and the make-up work for excused absences is completed satisfactorily.
 Make-Up Work: It is the student's responsibility to make up any work missed during his / her absence.
 After returning to school, all arrangements to make up work must be completed within three (3) school days.